MyCryptoHQ/knowledge-base-content/troubleshooting/sending/not-checksummed-shows-when-i-enter-an-address.md

 ---
-title: 'Error: ''Not Checksummed'' When Entering Address'
+title: "Error: 'Not Checksummed' When Entering Address"
 description: Sending & Receiving
 tags:
   - Addresses
 priority: 80
 date_published: '2017-07-05'
-date_modified: '2020-07-01'
+date_modified: '2020-10-08'
 ---

 ## What is a checksummed address?